-We gained an understanding and tested the operating effectiveness of management's processes and controls relating to the existence and valuation of financial assets.
+We gained an understanding of management's processes and controls relating to the existence and valuation of financial assets.
+We tested the design and operating effectiveness of those controls on which we wished to place reliance.

-We obtained independent confirmation from the custodians of nominal assets holdings at 31 December 2020, reconciling the amounts held per the confirmations to the accounting records.
+We obtained independent confirmation from the custodians of nominal assets holdings at 31 December 2021, reconciling the amounts held per the confirmations to the accounting records.